goldminer08/goldminer08/README.md

 ---

 ## 🧠 Current Focus
-- Building an app aimed at supporting people affected by Alzheimer’s disease (and their caregivers)
+- Building an app aimed at supporting people affected by Alzheimer’s disease and their caregivers
-- Interested in embedded + full-stack + systems-level work
+- Interests in embedded + full-stack + systems-level work

 ---